deansallinen/deansallinen.github.io/src/content/blog/nixos-react-native-android.md

     gcc # c compiler - not sure if needed, including anyways alejandra # .nix formatting
     wl-clipboard # clipboard integration
-    nodejs_20 # Should this live here or in home-manager? nodePackages.yarn # Same with this?
+    nodejs_20 # This should be moved to the project flake nodePackages.yarn # Same with this
-    prettierd # And this?
+    prettierd # And this
-    # android-tools # Couldn't get this to work.
-Doesn't add udev rules.
+    # android-tools # Couldn't get this to work: Doesn't add udev rules.
   ];

-  # This is the one that correctly adds the udev rules
+  # This is the one that correctly adds the udev rules!
   programs.adb.enable = true;

-  # Not sure if this is necessary if the above is set.
+  # Not sure if this is necessary if the above is set?
   services.udev.packages = [
 	pkgs.android-udev-rules
   ];